 We're talking teasers of a fresh colour palette, lots of layers, some chic suiting, and plenty of stripes.
-The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2020 while staying warm.
+The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2021 while staying warm.

 Style Notes: One of the easiest ways to breathe new life into your existing wares in layering them in unexpected ways.
 Set aside an afternoon and try as many combinations as possible.
 They won't all be winners, but when you find a formula like Ada's that just works, you'll feel suitably proud.

-Style Notes: Print clashing might seem daunting at first but we have one rule that makes it easy—ensure the pieces share at least one colour in common.
+Style Notes: Print clashing might seem daunting at first, but we have one rule that makes it easy: Ensure the pieces share at least one colour in common.
 Just look at Lotte—her leopard-and-check ensemble works because both items feature black.
 Then, she makes it all the more seamless with her blue knit and matching bag.
 Bravo, lady.

 Style Notes: The denim miniskirt has been given the sartorial silent treatment for the last few seasons, but we're beginning to see influencers giving them the time of day again.
 Wear them with knee-high boots and a statement blouse.

-Style Notes: We're only half-way through boot season and we're already tired of dowdy black styles.
+Style Notes: We're only halfway through boot season and we're already tired of dowdy black styles.
 If you're feeling the same fatigue, switch in a pair of white ankle-grazers and you'll soon see how they magically make any outfit look fresher.

-Style Notes: Raid your wardrobe and drawers and pull out anything that's the same colour, Be it green, blue or yellow, wear the lot at once to make your outfit look instantly pulled together.
-It will look like it's taking months of planning when, in reality, it's the ultimate lazy-girl dressing hack.
+Style Notes: Raid your wardrobe and drawers and pull out anything that's the same colour.
+Be it green, blue or yellow, wear the lot at once to make your outfit look instantly pulled together.
+It will look like it's taking months of planning when in reality, it's the ultimate lazy-girl dressing hack.